rbgodwin-nt/amwa-requirements-tracking/IPMX/ProductionWorkflowEnhancement/Synchronization/UseCases/LiveProductionSwitching.md

 ## 4. Basic Flow

 1. The production staff initiates the live production setup.
-2. The NMOS Controller queries the timing modes and synchronization status of all connected devices.
+2. The IPMX Controller queries the timing modes and synchronization status of all connected devices.
 3. Devices report their current timing and synchronization status to the IPMX Controller.
 4. The IPMX Controller assesses the synchronization requirements based on the production setup.
 5. If all sources meet the synchronization criteria, the IPMX Controller confirms readiness for live switching.